-The parish was established in 1978, by splitting off from the parish of Our Lady and the English Martyrs.
-It was decided that since the mother parish of Our Lady and The English Martyrs celebrated two Cambridge men: St Thomas More and St John Fisher, that this new parish should echo a Cambridge connection, hence Saint Philip Howard.
+The parish was established in 1978 by splitting off from the parish of Our Lady and the English Martyrs.
+It was decided that, since the mother parish of Our Lady and The English Martyrs celebrated two Cambridge men: St Thomas More and St John Fisher, this new parish should echo a Cambridge connection, hence Saint Philip Howard.

 The early stages of the new parish meant that the worshiping community would no longer have to use the auditorium of Saint Bede’s Catholic School (as it was then) but would have a permanent home in this new building.
 A great deal of team work was required and the results show now a lively and vibrant parish which has become the spiritual home to over fifty different nationalities in Cambridge.

-The church was built in 1978 and designed to be used as both a church and hall.
+The church was built in 1978 and designed to be used as both a church and a hall.
 A number of modifications have taken place over the years to emphasise the religious nature of the building, the largest overhaul taking place to mark the Twenty-Fifth Anniversary of the Parish.

-An outdoor shrine to Our Lady of the Rosary was constructed and a great deal of work was carried on to build an impressive brick and wrought iron boundary around the church and presbytery.
+An outdoor shrine to Our Lady of the Rosary was constructed and a great deal of work was carried out to build an impressive brick and wrought iron boundary around the church and presbytery.
 All this was done through the goodwill and generosity of so many of our parishioners who offered their services.
-It made a deep impression on the local community who witnessed a great gang of young and older men laying the bricks and hosts of ladies serving tea and sandwiches over a two or three weekend period.
+It made a deep impression on the local community who witnessed a great gang of young and older men laying the bricks and hosts of ladies serving tea and sandwiches over a two- or three-weekend period.